dcunited001/te-xel-io/app/posts/2015-02-01-bedbugs-the-worst-to-ever-happen-to-me.md

 #### [2013/6/22 - the view from my desk at Boulder Fuse](http://instagram.com/p/a8WCD0y5ah/?modal=true)

-So, I adopted a 48-hour sleep schedule.
+So, I adopted a 48-hour sleep schedule: this would mean I'd spend only half my days at home.
 On alternating nights, I stayed awake at the Boulder Fuse's amazing office, fueling passion on my projects with adderal and countless packs of American Spirit.

 > However, today I'm proud to say that I haven't smoked a single cigarette in 14 months!